8 Questions That Will Help You Extract The Full Value From Your Enterprise Agreement

 A shift in the software paradigm is empowering organizations to consume entitlements smarter and faster

 Software is everywhere.
 As cloud computing solutions and services become mainstream, not only are end users consuming software like never before, but businesses are relying more on their workloads living off-premises.
 When it comes to software, organizations now demand flexibility, cost transparency and functionality from their software vendors.

 Even hardware stalwarts like Cisco have significantly changed their go-to-market strategy to be more aligned to the changing software needs of their customer base.

-Last month the tech giant introduced a single enterprise agreement (EA) for its entire software suite, adding collaboration and security to the mix.
+The tech giant Cisco introduced a single enterprise agreement (EA) for its entire software suite, adding collaboration and security to the mix.
 The EA includes a "True Forward" provision that allows purchasers to exceed their software allowance by 20 percent without any retroactive charges.